EPF-MDE/tp-niziyang/data-engineering/tp-kafka-api/README.md

 ##### Schema Evolution
 3. Add a new property to the class `News` inside the folder "src/main/scala/.../models" called `test: String` : it means a column "test" with type String
 4. What happens on your console log when sending messages again with `runMain com.github.polomarcus.main.MainKafkaAvroProducer`.
 Why ?

+Error appears, which may be caused by an incompatible Avro mode.

 5. Modify the class `News` from `test: Option[String] = None`
 6. Send another message and on Kafka UI Schema Registry tab, see what happens

+The message with test is passed to the KafkaUI.

 We've experienced a [schema evolution](https://docs.confluent.io/platform/current/schema-registry/avro.html#schema-evolution).